Israeli fire kills dozens in Gaza, officials say, as aid delivery remains chaotic after new measures

 Newborn dies after complex surgery

-Her mother, Soad al-Shaer, who was seven months pregnant with her, was among 12 Palestinians killed in an Israeli airstrike on a house and neighboring tents in the Muwasi area of Khan Younis, according to Nasser Hospital, which received the bodies.
+Her mother, Soad al-Shaer, who had been seven months pregnant with her, was among 12 Palestinians killed in an Israeli airstrike on a house and neighboring tents in the Muwasi area of Khan Younis, according to Nasser Hospital, which received the bodies.

 Another strike hit a two-story house in Khan Younis, killing at least 11 people, more than half of them women and children, according to the hospital.
 At least five others were killed in strikes elsewhere in Gaza, according to other hospitals.